 Bake the shells, one baking sheet at a time, for 13 minutes.
 When the timer goes off, carefully open the oven door, and gently touch the top of a shell.

 The top of the shell should not move from the feet where it touches the pan.
 If it moves slightly, bake it for 1 minute more.

 Cool the shells:

 Place the baking sheet on a wire cooling rack.
 Allow the shells to cool completely before lifting them from the mat.
 Do not try and lift them up using a spatula or other tool, especially if they are sticking.

 Once they are completely cool, use your hands to peel the baking mat or parchment paper back from the shells slowly and gently.
 If they are completely cool, the shells should come off easily.

 Match the shells:

 Match similar-sized shells in pairs and set them aside on your counter.
 Each pair will be filled with the raspberry buttercream and jam.

 Fill with the buttercream and jam:

-Fit a small piping bag with a round #12 Wilton tip.
+Fit a small pastry bag with a small round #12 Wilton tip.
 Using a rubber spatula, scrape the raspberry buttercream into the pastry bag.
 Twist the top of the pastry bag so that the buttercream doesn’t fall out of the bag while you’re holding it.